 About THE FRAME

-The Frame is a publication by Mehdi Parpanchi and Bozorgmehr Sharafedin.
+The Frame is a publication by Mehdi Parpanchi.

 Mehdi Parpanchi is an Iranian journalist, broadcaster, analyst, and editor based in Washington, D.C.
 He is currently an Executive Editor at Iran International, where he founded the network’s U.S. operation and leads its Washington-based coverage.
 Before that, he served as Iran Service Director at Radio Farda and was a lead presenter at BBC Persian, where he covered Iranian politics and regional affairs for more than fifteen years.

 The Frame looks at Iran not only as a headline, a nuclear file, or a battlefield in regional politics, but as a political system with its own logic of survival.
-It also looks at the lived reality of Iranians: repression, inflation, sanctions, surveillance, exile, and the daily compromises.
+It also looks at the lived reality of Iranians: repression, inflation, sanctions, surveillance, exile, and the daily compromises of survival.
 Too much outside analysis treats Iranians as background characters in a story about the regime.
-We do not.
+This publication does not.

 Beyond rhetoric.
 Beneath the headlines.